M604 railway (Croatia)

 Lika railway (Croatian: Lička pruga), officially a part of M604 railway, is a 220 km-long single-track, un-electrified railroad connecting Zagreb-Rijeka line with Knin railway hub.
 It mostly runs through Lika region.
 M604 railway is the only operating railway link between continental Croatia and Dalmatia, especially its harbors of Split, Zadar (through M606), and Šibenik (M607).
 Lika railway, finished in 1925, is a key part of this link.
 The M604 line itself runs from Oštarije/Ogulin on Zagreb-Rijeka railway past Knin, to Split terminus.
 Its total length is 320 km.
 Historically, much older Knin-Split section of M604 line (built in 1888) used to be known as Dalmatian railway.

 Operations

 Rail services

-Croatian Railways operate a pair of RegioSwinger tilting trains between Zagreb and Split named "Marjan" (doubled to two during the summer, named "Dalmacija" and "Dioklecijan").
+HŽ Putnički prijevoz operate a pair of RegioSwinger tilting trains between Zagreb and Split named "Marjan" (doubled to two during the summer, named "Dalmacija" and "Dioklecijan").
 These have been often criticized due to the frequent malfunctions, during which CR is forced to replace them with buses on this line.
 Two night trains with sleeping cars and the car shuttle services run daily throughout the year between Zagreb and Split.
 They usually change the electric locomotive in Ogulin to a diesel one as the track is electrified from Zagreb to there.

 Two pairs of local trains run daily between Ogulin and Plaski and Ogulin and Josipdol each.